William Scheves: Life

 His rapid rise from junior clergyman to archbishop of St Andrews with a powerful role at court appears to have generated resentment from both ecclesiastical and lay rivals.
 As a result, he has been associated with the so-called "low-born favourites" or "familiars" who sixteenth-century chroniclers alleged surrounded James III in the years before 1482.
 Yet Scheves was not especially 'low-born', and was probably the illegitimate son of a former clerk register, John Scheves.
 There is little doubt, nevertheless, that he had an unusual level of influence with the King until the Lauder coup of 1482.
 In a highly unusual practice, he is found countersigning royal letters regularly in the later 1470s.
 After the coup, he was briefly disgraced, and although he was restored to favour after the king regained power in 1483, his influence was not what it had been.

 George Buchanan, writing approximately a century later, claimed that Scheves studied medicine and astronomy at Louvain University; he certainly practised as a physician, and was acting as court physician for the king by 1471.
 He had an extensive library of medical texts and also had a keen interest in astrology.
 He was "one of the earliest book collectors on the grand scale in Scotland."

-The archbishop was given connections to the Christian areas of the Mediterranean under Ottoman control.
-He was styled "Bishop of Delphi", and his subordinate, James Lindsay, was appointed "Bishop of Dionysias" as a suffragan of the Archbishop of St. Andrews.
-William's name is even noted in one Greek chronicle.

 In the Arbuthnott Missal there is a striking full-page miniature painting of St Ternan, patron saint of the church of Arbuthnott, which is modelled on William Scheves, and can claim to be one of the earliest Scottish portraits.

 The Italian merchant Jerome Frescobaldi was the factor for his foreign debts, and received payments from the merchant and Conservator of Scottish Privileges Andrew Halyburton.

 Scheves died on 28 January 1497.